Standard Accreditation Introduction

 Developing Your Submission

-The applicant’s submission contains the evidence that demonstrates that the organisation meets the accreditation criteria.
+The applicant’s submission contains evidence that demonstrates it meets the accreditation criteria.
 The LCS adviser can assist in the production of the portfolio and provide technical advice where needed.

 - Strategic context, organisation information